 - Wait time: We used a FastPass+ for this one after reading reviews that the lines are long almost any time of day.
 The line was at about 90 minutes when we went at 4pm so we were definitely glad we did!

-- If you happen to be in Magic Kingdom at Christmas, it transforms to the “Jingle Cruise.”
+- If you happen to be in Orlando at Christmas, Magic Kingdom transforms this ride to the “Jingle Cruise.”